 Did you do right by yourself?

-In my most recent experience with heartbreak, after discussing the situation with my cousin, I discovered that although I claimed to know exactly how I wanted to be treated, I settled for less.
+In the past, I claimed to know exactly how I wanted to be treated whilst simultaneously settling for less.

-I’m proud of myself for walking away eventually, but I stayed for much longer than I should have.
+I’ve walked away from people, but only after staying for much longer than I should have.

 I was requesting to be treated a certain way – the way I deserved – yet sticking around, even though that request wasn’t being met.

-Without self-reflection and considering my part in what went wrong, I never would have discovered this and probably would have gone on to continue that behaviour in my next relationship.
+Without self-reflection and considering my part in what went wrong, I never would have discovered this and probably would have gone on to continue that behaviour in future relationships.

 This isn’t blaming yourself or beating yourself up – this is looking at your behaviour and seeing where you can make improvements for the future.